-Net income for the year is equal to the amount of interest, arrears, dividends, premiums, bonuses, and directors' fees, as well as all income relating to the securities held in the portfolio of the UCITS, plus income from temporary cash holdings, less management fees and borrowing costs.

-1) net income for the year, plus retained earnings, and plus or minus the income equalisation account;
+Net income for the financial year is equal to the amount of interest, arrears, dividends, bonuses and dividends, directors' fees and all income relating to the securities in the SICAV's portfolio, plus income from temporary cash holdings, and less management fees and borrowing costs, plus or minus the balance of the income equalisation account.

-2) realised capital gains, net of charges, minus realised capital losses, net of expenses recognised for the year, plus net capital gains of the same nature recognised in prior years that were not distributed or accumulated, minus or plus the capital gains equalisation account.
+- 1) net income for the year plus retained earnings and the balance of the equalisation account, minus interim dividends paid on net income for the year; - 2) realised capital gains, net of charges, minus realised capital losses, net of expenses recognised for the year, minus interim dividends paid on net realised capital gains or losses for the year, plus net capital gains of the same nature recognised in prior years that were not distributed or accumulated, minus or plus the balance of the capital gains equalisation account; - 3) net unrealised capital gains and losses for the year minus interim dividends paid on net unrealised capital gains or losses for the year, plus net unrealised capital gains of the same nature recognised in prior years that were not distributed or accumulated, minus or plus the balance of the unrealised capital gains or losses equalisation account for previous years.

-The amounts indicated in points 1) and 2) may be distributed independently of each other, in whole or in part, in accordance with the procedures described below.
+The amounts indicated in points 1), 2) and 3) may be distributed independently of each other, in whole or in part, in accordance with the procedures described below.